Ads not showing? Here’s how to improve your Google Ad rank

 Having relevant ad extensions to enhance your ad content can make your ad stand out and make call-to-action more prominent.

 That’s it!
-Work on the above to improve your ad rank to gain more visibility and at the same time lower your cost per click!
-To learn more tips on how to improve your Google Search advertising campaigns, join our Google Ads and Facebook Ads course!
+Work on the above to improve your Google ad rank to gain more visibility and at the same time lower your cost per click!
+To learn more tips on how to improve your Google Search advertising campaigns, join our Digital Advertising course!

 Stay ahead of the curve with weekly updates